ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 This tutorial assumes you have basic knowledge of how abilities are registered for units or heroes.
 If you're not aware, I'd recommend the amazing guides by Elfansoer: [Ability Form](https://github.com/Elfansoer/dota-2-lua-abilities/wiki/Ability-Lua-Tutorial-1%3A-Ability-Form) and [Registering and Testing Ability](https://github.com/Elfansoer/dota-2-lua-abilities/wiki/Ability-Lua-Tutorial-2:-Registering-and-Testing-Ability).
 Note, however, that this guide assumes you'll be using Typescript instead of lua, so going over the rest of tutorials in Elfansoer's Ability Lua Tutorial are not required; however, he does a fantastic job explaining mechanics and techniques which are employed whenever coding an ability, regardless of language, so I'm going ahead and recommend going over those if you're interested.

-Before we start, I'm going to go ahead and link the [dota tools](https://dota.tools/vscripts), which feature the most up to date API for custom games in Dota 2.
+Before we start, I'm going to go ahead and link the [moddota tools](https://moddota.com/api/#!/vscripts), which feature the most up to date API for custom games in Dota 2.
 If you were using Valve's wiki, ditch it; it hasn't been updated in years.

 ### Creating A New Ability